What is the Workshop activity?

 - You can see how many have submitted and how many still need to submit.
 Click the icon or text to move to the Assessment phase if you chose to switch phases yourself.
 The phase will be highlighted.
 (Remember that you can move back a phase if you need to, for example if you want to allow a student to resubmit.)

 - Students will assess the work of their peers according to the instructions and criteria you gave them.
-(If you're not using auto allocation at the end of the Submission phase, remember to allocate submissions before switching to the Assessment phase.)

 - You can monitor their progress by looking at the grades underneath the phases screen: